Jacques Hillairet: Biography

 Hillairet's father was a postmaster and was appointed to Paris when he was 7 years old.
-Hillairet also began his career in the public sector and was employed at the telephone exchange on rue de Grenelle in 1910.
+Hillairet also began his career in the public sector and was employed at the telephone exchange on the rue de Grenelle in 1910.
 At the outbreak of World War I, he was drafted and assigned to work in communications.
 He was first stationed at the seafront telegraph service in Cherbourg.
 From August 10, 1914, he was moved to the Army of Alsace, where he installed telephone services in the trenches.
 He remained in the army after the war.

 Between 1924 and 1926, he was a professor at the Saumur cavalry school.
 He was then assigned to the Ministry of War and later, between 1930 and 1938, to Lebanon (then under French mandate) on behalf of the Ministry of Telephones.
 He was mobilised at the start of World War II as a colonel.
 Taken prisoner, he was sent to Silesia during the winter of 1940.
 He was released in 1941 and retired from the army.
 He then lived in Marseille.

 After the Liberation, he settled in Paris, where he became passionate about the less well known aspects of Parisian history.
 He organised conference tours on old Paris and changed his name to carry out this activity so that, in his words, "his little comrades in the army would not mess with him”.
 He took his mother's birth name and called himself Jacques Hillairet.

-From 1951, Hillairet published with Editions de Minuit a series of three books, which were followed in 1956 by the three volumes of the Connaissance du Vieux Paris series.
+From 1951, Hillairet published a series of three books with Editions de Minuit.
+These were followed in 1956 by the three volumes of the Connaissance du Vieux Paris series.
 He also directed the Évocation du Grand Paris series, which includes three works by the historian Georges Poisson.
 The Historical Dictionary of the Streets of Paris, regularly republished and updated, describes in detail the history, monuments and events that have marked some 5,334 streets of the French capital.

 Hillairet died in 1984 in the 12th arrondissement of Paris and was buried in the Père-Lachaise cemetery, in the 88th division.